LOADING ...

 and I lit the fire.

-Some coal I found that was lying
+Some coal I found that was around

 such a you seldom see.